pdjr-wemos/MULTI001/MULTI001/README.md

 __MULTI001__ is a MQTT wireless sensor module which reports temperature, lux and motion.

-__MULTI001__ is was specifically designed to obtain motion and lux data from a SmartDim Sensor 2 (part number 86 454 523) ceiling fitting which was once part of a LuxControl home automation system.
+__MULTI001__ obtain motion and lux data from a LuxControl SmartDim Sensor 2 (part number 86 454 523) ceiling fitting.
-The SmartDim sensor operates at 12VDC and reports motion and lux using this reference voltage:
+The SmartDim sensors operate at 12VDC and report motion and lux using this reference voltage:

 BROWN  - +12VDC power-in\